YuhaoCheng/IoT-Project/pycom/README.md

-This is code for the LoPy boards
+This is code for the LoPy boards \n
-The temperature and humidity sensor is : DTH11
+The temperature and humidity sensor is : DTH11 \n
 The light sensor is BH1750FVI